StacyCash/blog-posts/streaming/making-space/making-space.md

 cover_image: https://raw.githubusercontent.com/StacyCash/blog-posts/main/streaming/making-space/cover-image.jpeg
 ---

 We've been working from home for 18 months now.
 Something that I actually quite like.
-But then I am in the lucky enough position to be able to set-up a work space.
+But then I am in the lucky enough to have the space to set-up a dedicated work space.
+My studio in the attic.

 There was one (admittedly, luxury) problem.
 Since moving into the house the rooms that we were not using often, kind of turned into dumping grounds for things to be organised 'later'.
 Haha.
 Yes, later...